 Segregation of Business functions

 The importance of a good MIS cannot be overemphasized.
 MIS collects data and transforms it into the information which can ensure decision making.
 MIS should be able to generate overdue information almost on a daily basis.
-This information should also be reported up to Head Office level in a timely manner.
-If information takes too long to reach the right people, it loses its importance.
-A strong MIS is very important from the perspective of controlling risk as unless someone knows about delinquency, one cannot take actions to manage it.
+This information should also be reported up to the Head Office level in a timely manner.
+If the information takes too long to reach the right people, it loses its importance.
+A strong MIS is very important from the perspective of controlling risk as unless someone knows about delinquency, one cannot take action to manage it.

 Internal Control System